julelang/manual/src/compiler/platform-support.md

 # Platform Support
-JuleC guarantees that the code and standard library it produces will be compatible with all officially supported platforms.
+julec guarantees that the code and standard library it produces will be compatible with all officially supported platforms.
 If you attempt to compile for a platform that is not officially supported, there is no guarantee that it will work correctly.

 ## Supported Operating Systems